psevestre/openid-fapi/Financial_API_JWT_Secured_Authorization_Response_Mode.md

 **TLS** – Transport Layer Security

-## 4. Response Mode "jwt"
+## 4. JWT-based Response Mode

-This draft defines the additional response mode "jwt" for OAuth authorization requests in accordance with [OIDM].
-The response mode "jwt" causes the authorization server to encode most of the authorization response as a JWT.
+This document defines a new JWT-based mode to encode authorization responses parameters.
+All response parameters defined for a certain response type are conveyed in a JWT along with additional fields used to further protect the transmission.
+Since there are different techniques to encode the JWT itself in the response to the client, namely query URI parameter, fragment component and form post, this draft defines a set of response mode values in accordance with [OIDM] corresponding to this techniques.

 ### 4.1.
 The JWT Response Document

-Depending on the response type, the JWT contains the authorization response parameters as defined in [RFC6749], sections 4.1.2 and 4.2.2, except the `state` response parameter.
+Depending on the response type, the JWT contains the authorization response parameters as defined in [RFC6749], sections 4.1.2 and 4.2.2.

-For the grant type authorization code this is:
+For the grant type authorization "code" these are:

 * `code` - the authorization code
+* `state` - the state value as sent by the client in the authorization request

 For the grant type "token" these are: